UC Personal Insight Questions Guide and Tips. A Deep Dive Into Each UC PIQ

 This prompt is perfect if you encountered a non-academic challenge that ended positively or taught you something about yourself.
 Once again, avoid writing about death, depression, and DRAMA.
 They typically need many supporting characters and take up a lot more space.
 Remember, the essays are all about YOU, YOU, and YOU.

-A strong response here is made by the challenge being personally significant.
-Without that, your conclusion will be seen as weak and therefore not significant either.
+A strong response you make here is made by the challenge.
+It needs to be personally significant.
+Without the significance, your conclusion will be viewed as weak and therefore not significant either.

 Avoid a challenge that was about grades or was academic in nature.
 Again, this story is played out and makes you seem superficial with not much experience to talk about.
 Also, please avoid any challenge that reeks of privilege.
 You have to keep the issues you discuss in perspective.